Ravine: Environmental impact

 Ravine erosion contributes heavily to land loss globally and particularly threatens agricultural lands.
 Additionally, soil loss contributes to pollution, flooding, and sedimentation of waterways.
 The formation of ravine lands can be sped up by deforestation and overgrazing.
 In Indian badlands, soil erosion is estimated to exceed a rate of 40 t/ha annually.

 Examples

 Hawaii

-The shield volcanoes of Hawaii have significant impact on the distribution of ravines across the islands, specifically Mauna Loa and Mauna Kea, the former of which is one the most active shield volcanoes on Earth.
+The shield volcanoes of Hawaii have significant impact on the distribution of ravines across the islands, specifically Mauna Loa and Mauna Kea, the former of which is one of the most active shield volcanoes on Earth.
 Both of these volcanoes show V-shaped ravines on their flanks, solely where they have been mantled by Pahala ash.
 Being the older of the two, Mauna Kea displays more pronounced dissection of these ravines.
 Rainfall and infiltration capacity are critical to valley initiation on the Hawaiian volcanoes.
 Once these valleys are initiated, their streams incise to form V-shaped ravines.
 Eventually, they become sufficiently deep ravine systems and expose groundwater activity.
 The deepest of these incisions are U-shaped, theatre-headed valleys.